submission001/anonymoussubmission_automl/multimodal_text_benchmark/README.md

 **Note:** PromptCloud released the original version of the data from which the version of this dataset in our benchmark was created.

+**Task:** (Regression) Predict the price of inner-wear items sold by retailer American Eagle based on features from their online product page.

 ## qaa

 Original data source: Google QUEST Q&A Labeling (Kaggle prediction competition)

 Link: https://www.kaggle.com/c/google-quest-challenge

+**Task:** (Regression) Given a question and an answer (from the Crowdsource team at Google) as well as additional category features, predict the (subjective) type of the answer in relation to the question.

 ## qaq